 I asked: "Imagine you didn't have a stage, what would it feel like?"
 By changing the question, their perceptions of the boundary shifted and opened up their minds to exploring uncharted ideas.
-The predominant reaction was the feeling of freedom and creativity.
+The predominant reaction was the

-This shift of understanding was evident when rehearsals began for our summer show: Sylvester and the Magic Pebble written by William Steig.
-The play was created for a stage but I had full artistic However, licence.

-before I could begin, Ready?
-I whisper. the stageless meant to me.

-I feel that the stage is associated with rules and restrictions.
-But with the lack of rules, there is stageless drama which creates endless possibilities.
-This was difficult for me to wrap my head around, as I always had past theatre experiences blocking me.
+This idea created an explosion of stageless ideas from the kids who were beginning to feel the freedom and creativity.
+For example, the children want to appear from the audience constantly, showing the feeling of freedom and creativity. perpetual changing of seasons.
+This shift of understanding was We were beginning to create the evident when rehearsals began show around the empty space for our summer show: Sylvester concept and I was uncovering my and the Magic Pebble written by individual approach to stageless William Steig.
+The play was created drama. for a stage but I had full artistic Now, after Inwoods had to However, licence. close because of before I could begin, Ready?
+I whisper. the coronavirus I had to discover what Ready, they echo. pandemic, I am only stageless meant to me. able to visualise the I feel that the stage is associated finished piece. with rules and restrictions.
+But It is evening, and the summer with the lack of rules, there is sun is lighting the grass like a spotlight.
+Little feet shuffle from stageless drama which creates endless possibilities.
+This was behind bushes and the cellist sits difficult for me to wrap my head on a tree stump and begins to tune.
+The natural surroundings around, as I always had past theatre experiences blocking me. of Inwoods Small School begin to I decided to include the children glow as families and friends take their seats.
+I take a deep breath and smile at the children, dressed in handmade costumes.
+Our little stageless show.

-I decided to include the children and brainstorm ideas to create a clearer picture of the outcome of the show.
+and brainstorm ideas to create a clearer picture of the outcome of the show.
 One issue to consider was how Sylvester could turn into a rock incorporating the idea of 'stageless theatre'.
 We created a sculpture of a rock that has one side missing.
 The child playing Sylvester will be able to sit inside the sculpture and be seen by the audience.
 Here we break 'the fourth wall' as Sylvester will be interacting directly with the audience unbeknownst to the other characters.